This is not an apparition, it is the real deal, the Phantom Corps Edition of the NERF Rival Kronos.

 Typical for the Phantom Corps range, the Rival Kronos XVIII-500 comes with its white paint job.
 It should be noted that since the Phantom Korps range comes in white, they give you a red and a blue ribbon to attach to the butt to denote your team.
 I’m not sure I would bother, but it is there if you feel the need.

 The blaster itself And since this is a rival blaster, it does not have an N-Strike attachment lug, which means no barrel attachments.
-It does feature a Rival tactical rail, which are not strictly N-Strike compatible (at least not without a lot of er persuasion!)
+It does feature a Rival tactical rail, which is not strictly N-Strike compatible (at least not without a lot of er persuasion!)

 Along with the tactical rail you will also find a set of iron sights and the loading door, which leads us nicely on to…